jonathanrocher/pandas_tutorial/README.rst

 installer doesn't contain some of the packages we will need.
 After installation, please login inside the application (on the welcome screen).
 Then go to the package manager (in the Tools menu) and install any of the packages below that are not already present.
-Specifically, statsmodels isn't part of the free installer.
+Specifically, statsmodels and pytables aren't part of the free installer.

 You already have your distribution